CuriosityWebApp/curiosity/WORKFLOW.md

    - make base: dev and compare: newFeature]

-1. [submit pull request (using CONTRIBUTING.md flags)]
+1. [submit pull request (using flags from above)]
-1. [have someone other than yourself code review and accept the pull request to dev]
+1. [have someone other than yourself review the code and accept the pull request to dev]
-1. [eventually as a group, we will pull the dev to the master branch periodically]
+1. [periodically, as a group, we will merge dev to the master branch]